Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #mathematics, #measure-theory.continuous-probability-rules

-## Explain the formula for the exponential distribution and its behavior.
+## Explain the formula for the exponential distribution and its behavior

 The exponential distribution is a continuous statistical distribution used to model the time between events in a process where events occur continuously and independently at a constant average rate.
 The probability density function (PDF) of the exponential distribution is given by: